-The Urban Institute, founded by President Johnson in 1968 to look critically at urban centers in regard to race and poverty, publishes Inclusion Statistics on American cities.
+The Urban Institute, founded by President Johnson in 1968 to look critically at urban centers regarding race and poverty, publishes Inclusion Statistics on American cities.
 This data is presented as economic inclusion, racial inclusion, and overall inclusion statistics.
 During the 2013-2016 period, Syracuse decreased in economic inclusion but improved in overall inclusion.